DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

       > * _"A data subject is a person who can be identified through an identifier, such as a name, an identification number, location data, an online identifier, or other means."_
     * Example:
       * if a file includes PII on Sally Smith, Sally Smith is the data subject
+  * **_Data Steward_**
+    * ensure the data's context and meaning are understood, and business rules governing the data's usage, (being used as intended)
+    * In COBIT (Control Objectives for Information and Related Technologies), both Data Stewards and Data Custodians play crucial roles in data governance, but they have distinct responsibilities.
+Data Stewards focus on the "what" and "why" of data, defining data quality rules and ensuring data is used correctly.
+Data Custodians focus on the "how", implementing the technical infrastructure and security measures to support data governance policies.
 * **Data Collection**
   * only collect data that is required and if you require more than that data will need to be securely stored:
     * credit card information